omkargade04/Personalized-Itinerary-Generator/README.md

 - Leveraged Gemini's API to generate personalized travel itinerary for the user
 - User can view their detailed itinerary.
 - User can view their created trip too.
+- User receives the entire itinerary in PDF form via mail

 ## Technologies and Libraries Used